 When a participant family is facing assistance termination because of the actions of a participant, household member, guest, or other person under the participant's control and a participant or affiliate individual of the participant's family claims that she or he is the victim of such actions and that the actions are related to domestic violence, dating violence, sexual assault, or stalking, the Housing Authority will request in writing that the individual submit documentation affirming that claim.
-The written request will include explicit instructions on where, when, and to whom the documentation must be submitted.
-It will also state the consequences for failure to submit the documentation by the deadline.
+The written request will include explicit instructions on where, when, and to whom the documentation by the deadline.